Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

 In order to validate and improve the reliability of our latency model, we include \ac{KS} test results in Table \ref{table:ModelingResults}.
-The \ac{KS} test is a statistical test to evaluate goodness-of-fit \cite{Mas:51}.
-It compares a set of data with a given probability distribution, then decides if the data set is consistent with the given distribution \cite{PreTeu:88}.
-The decision is made based on the maximum difference between the empirical \ac{CDF} of the data set and the hypothetical \ac{CDF} (i.e., the \ac{CDF} of the given distribution) \cite{PreTeu:88}.
+The \ac{KS} test is a statistical test to evaluate goodness-of-fit based on the maximum difference between the empirical \ac{CDF} of the data set and the hypothetical \ac{CDF} (i.e., the \ac{CDF} of the given distribution) \cite{PreTeu:88}.

 The estimated parameters and KS statistics are averaged over ten test runs at 0.01 significance level.
 The critical value is computed as 0.0513.
 In other words, the latency model can be considered as reliable if the KS statistics value of a data set is less than 0.0513.
-As an example, Fig. \ref{fig:modelingResult} and \ref{fig:modelingcdf} show the ledger-commitment latency, when $\block$ = 10 and $\timeout$ = 2 [sec] for $\txnrate$ = 8, 9, 10 and 11.
+As an example, Fig. \ref{fig:modelingcdf} show the ledger-commitment latency, when $\block=10$ and $\timeout=2$ [sec] for $\txnrate=8, 9, 10$ and $11$.
 In Table \ref{table:ModelingResults}, all cases in those figures have smaller \ac{KS} statistics values (i.e., 0.0388, 0.0437, 0.0457, and 0.0444, respectively) than the critical value.
 Thus, the test is passed for all cases.
-However, in Table \ref{table:ModelingResults}, when $\block$ = 25 and $\timeout$ = 1 for $\txnrate$ = 18 and 19, their KS statistics values are slightly larger than the critical value, but even in those cases, we can see that they still have the similar mean latency $\TVarbf$ to each of their $\TVarep$.
+However, in Table \ref{table:ModelingResults}, when $\block=25$ and $\timeout=1$ for $\txnrate=18$ and $19$, their KS statistics values are slightly larger than the critical value, but even in those cases, we can see that they still have the similar mean latency $\TVarbf$ to each of their $\TVarep$.